Skip to main content

 What is Oregon DMV Form 735-0370?

 Form 735-0370 is the official Oregon dealer surety bond form.
-This form certifies that a $50,000 surety bond is in place for the 3-year dealer certificate period.
-It must be filed with the DMV Business Regulation Section along with your dealer certificate application (Form 735-0365).
+It certifies that a $50,000 surety bond is in place for the 3-year dealer certificate period.
+Filed with the DMV Business Regulation Section alongside your dealer certificate application (Form 735-0365).
 The bond names the Oregon Department of Transportation as the obligee.
 We prepare and file this form on your behalf.

 What types of dealer certificates does Oregon issue?

-Oregon's DMV Business Regulation Section issues several dealer certificate types: New Vehicle Dealer (requires manufacturer franchise), Used Vehicle Dealer, Motorcycle Dealer (new and used), Moped Dealer, Recreational Vehicle (RV) Dealer, Manufactured Structure Dealer, and Vehicle Dismantler.
+Oregon's DMV Business Regulation Section issues certificates for: New Vehicle Dealer (requires manufacturer franchise), Used Vehicle Dealer, Motorcycle Dealer (new and used), Moped Dealer, Recreational Vehicle (RV) Dealer, Manufactured Structure Dealer, and Vehicle Dismantler.
 All motor vehicle dealer types require the same $50,000 surety bond with a 3-year term.
-Oregon does not have a separate "wholesale" license — wholesale operations need a standard dealer certificate.
+Oregon does not have a separate wholesale license.

 Does Oregon require a dealer orientation class?

 Yes.
-Oregon requires all first-time dealer certificate applicants to complete a DMV dealer orientation class before receiving their certificate.
+All first-time dealer certificate applicants must complete a DMV dealer orientation class before receiving their certificate.
 The class covers Oregon motor vehicle laws, title and registration procedures, lemon law requirements, advertising rules, and dealer responsibilities.
-The DMV Business Regulation Section offers this class periodically.
-This is a one-time requirement — it does not need to be repeated at renewal.
+This is a one-time requirement -- renewal applicants are exempt.

 What are Oregon's facility and lot requirements?

-Oregon requires a permanent commercial building (not a tent, mobile unit, or residence) with enclosed office space for record-keeping and customer transactions.
-Used vehicle dealers need a minimum 1,500 square feet of dedicated vehicle display area.
-A permanent business sign with the dealer name must be visible from the road during business hours.
-The lot must be improved (paved or graveled) with defined parking spaces.
+Oregon requires a permanent commercial building (not a tent, mobile unit, or residence) with enclosed office space.
+Used vehicle dealers need minimum 1,500 square feet of dedicated display area.
+A permanent sign with the dealer name must be visible from the road during business hours.
+The lot must be improved (paved or graveled) with defined parking.
 Local zoning must permit dealer operations.
-Oregon DMV Business Regulation conducts an on-site inspection before issuing your certificate.
+DMV Business Regulation conducts an on-site inspection.

 Does Oregon have a sales tax that affects auto dealers?

 No. Oregon is one of only five U.S. states with no general sales tax.
-Vehicle buyers in Oregon pay no state sales tax on purchases — there is no "privilege tax" or "use tax" on vehicle transactions within Oregon.
+Vehicle buyers pay no state sales tax on purchases.
 This makes Oregon dealerships attractive to out-of-state buyers, though buyers registering in states with sales tax may owe tax in their home state.
-Oregon's lack of sales tax simplifies dealer accounting and transaction processing.
+Combined with the 3-year bond term, Oregon offers one of the most dealer-friendly regulatory environments in the nation.

 Can I get an Oregon dealer bond with bad credit?

 Yes.
-We offer Oregon dealer bonds for all credit situations.
-The 3-year term means you lock in your rate for 36 months, providing stability even if your credit situation changes.
-Applicants with credit scores below 600 can often secure approval through our specialized programs.
+The 3-year term means you lock in your rate for 36 months, providing stability even if your credit changes.
+Applicants with credit scores below 600 can often secure approval through specialized programs.
 Rates for lower credit typically range from 5-10% ($2,500-$5,000 for the full 3-year term).
-We work with multiple A-rated carriers to find the most competitive option.
+We work with multiple Treasury-certified carriers to find the best rate.

 How do I renew my Oregon auto dealer bond?

 Oregon dealer bonds renew every 3 years, matching your dealer certificate renewal.
-We send renewal reminders 90 days before expiration — giving you extra time since the 3-year cycle makes it easy to lose track.
+We send renewal reminders 90 days before expiration.
 Most renewals are approved within 1 business day with updated pricing based on current credit.
-Your dealer certificate renewal fee is $177, due every 3 years.
-Never let your bond lapse — it triggers automatic certificate suspension by the DMV Business Regulation Section.
+Your certificate renewal fee is $177, due every 3 years.
+Never let your bond lapse -- it triggers automatic certificate suspension.

 Nearby States